Shades of Grey: What Is The Difference Between Sex and Gender

 Emotional attraction relates to the characteristics of the person(s) to whom you are emotionally or romantically attracted.

 Attraction is on a spectrum.
 People can be attracted to the opposite gender (heterosexuals), different genders (pansexual or bisexual) or the same gender (homosexual).

 Someone who is asexual feels no physical attraction to others.
 Someone who is aromantic feels no emotional attraction to others.

 What is Queer?

 Some people do not identify with any of these terms.
 They see gender and sexuality as fluid.
 These individuals might prefer to identify with other terms like ‘queer’.

-What is most important, is valuing diversity and respecting individual differences.
-Through embracing individual differences and allowing people to be who they truly are, we create a much more accepting and safer society for everyone and can appreciate the rich tapestry of our culture.
+Valuing diversity and respecting individual differences is so important.
+Embrace individual differences.
+Allow people to be who they truly are.
+By doing so, we create a more accepting and safer society for everyone.
+We can also then appreciate the rich tapestry of our culture.

 As we evolve, we develop more insight and understanding into the richness of nature and the beauty in diversity.
 It is important to embrace difference and variation.